How does it work?

 You can take accessories to give the outfit extra “oomph” - jewellery, sunglasses, hats, handbags… just not much more than is usual for you.
 Keep it simple.

-Make sure that the clothing for children is the right size.
+Make sure that the clothing for children is the right size if possible.

 Shoes

-Feel free to come barefoot or bring shoes you like that work well with the outfit (barefoot is almost always better than dirty old shoes falling apart).
+Feel free to come barefoot or bring shoes you like that work well with the outfit (barefoot is almost always better on a beach).

 What to avoid